Updated September 2018.

 Even though Whistler is an outdoor paradise there is lots happening inside and the rainy days of pre-winter are the best time to check out stuff you won’t have time for once the snow falls.

 “There’s tons of awesome stuff happening at the library,” says Nadine.
 The Whistler Public Library website has dozens of events listed and often has university professors speaking on top scientific topics and current events.
-The Audain Art Museum will be open to explore with both permanent and temporary exhibits as well as events for kids and adults.
+The Audain Art Museum, Whistler Museum and Archives, and the Squamish Lil’wat Cultural Centre will be open to explore with both permanent and temporary exhibits as well as events for kids and adults.

-Of course, sitting at home and reading books is never a bad idea either.
+Of course, sitting in a warm lounge and reading books is never a bad idea either.
+For more things to do in fall both indoors and outdoors, visit Whistler.com.
 Happy shoulder season.